-Afghanistan: US envoy Zalmay Khalilzad steps down after withdrawal
+Afghanistan: US envoy Zalmay Khalilzad steps down after troops withdrawal

 In a letter to Mr Blinken, Mr Khalilzad acknowledged that "the political arrangement between the Afghan government and the Taliban did not go forward as envisaged".

-"The reasons for this are too complex and I will share my thoughts in the coming days and weeks," he wrote, adding that he was stepping aside as the US entered the "new phase of our Afghanistan policy".
+"The reasons for this are too complex and I will share my thoughts in the coming days and weeks," he wrote, saying he was stepping aside as the US entered the "new phase of our Afghanistan policy".

+He added that he was "saddened" for the Afghan people given the current outcome.

 Mr Khalilzad, 70, was born in Afghanistan and grew up in Kabul.
 He is a veteran US diplomat, holding previous positions under former presidents Donald Trump, Barack Obama and George W Bush.